 1. The times you gave them the courage to try something new.

 Childhood is an endless cycle of stretching and breaking outside of a comfort zone.
 Each time you hold their hand and give them the courage to take a new step, it gives them new confidence and it also gives them a new memory that will last.
 Helping them play a sport for the first time, or stand on a stage to sing a song, or do anything that they once thought they could “never” do, isn’t just building their resume; it’s building their confidence and their memories.

-#2 is so important, but we’ve all lost sight of it at times...
+#2 is one of the most important things in life, but we’ve all lost sight of it at times...

 2. The times you taught by example and not just words.

 Kids are always learning, but as parents, we don’t always realize that we’re always teaching them something.
 They won’t always remember what you say, but they’re paying VERY close attention to what you do.
 When your words line up with your actions, they’ll remember.
-When your words are inconsistent with your actions, they’ll remember.
-When you blow it (like we all do) and you apologize and use your own imperfections as a teaching moment, they’ll remember.
+When your words are inconsistent with your actions, your kids will remember.
+When you blow it (like we all do) and you apologize and use your own imperfections as a teaching moment, your kids will remember.

-#3 is one of the most important responsibilities of every parent…
+#3 is one of the most important things in life and involves the responsibilities of every parent…